 Telefon +49 (0) 9 11/ 1 33 1-0

-The museum gives an insight to the oldest parts of the town: fundaments, wall fragments and a painted reconstruction of churchyard with the Geyers tower, school and provost's church in the middle ages.
+The museum, opened in 1994, gives insight into the oldest parts of the town: fundaments, wall fragments and a painted reconstruction of the churchyard with the Geyers tower, school and provost's church of the middle ages.
+It documents a part of the town's history on the grounds of the former churchyard of the Moriz church.

-The House of Franconian History - The museum in the 2nd and 3rd floor of Abenberg Castle offers historical experiences for the whole family.
-The permanent exhibition invites to a time travel through Franconia from the Middle Ages till today.
+The House of Franconian History - The museum in the 2nd and 3rd floor of Abenberg's Castle offers historical experiences for the whole family.
+The permanent exhibition invites to a time travel through Franconia from the Middle Ages until today.
 Stagings, light effects and modern media illustrate the historically grown diversity of Franconia.
 Special exhibitions commit themselves to Franconian art, culture and history.

-A rich museum-pedagogical program is offered for kindergartens, school classes and birthdays.
+A rich museum-pedagogical program is offered for kindergardens, school classes and birthdays.

 Telefon +49 (0) 62 21/ 18 40 86